BA (Hons) Illustration

 Essential tools taught in this programme include narrative, drawing skills and self-directed study which is progressively introduced and encouraged.
 Students will learn through studio time, seminars and workshops accompanied by subject specific tutorials.
 Your learning experiences will be enriched as you will be studying in Hamburg, one of Europe’s most exciting creative and leading industry hubs which is in close proximity to the start-up capital of Berlin.

-The course is delivered 100% on-campus with full access to state-of-the art facilities.
-Students will also have additional access to course and reading materials via the University for the Creative Arts platform.
+Students will have additional access to course and reading materials via the University for the Creative Arts platform.

 You will earn a bachelor’s degree with 120 UK credits per year (equivalent to 60 ECTS per year).
 This helps student mobility in the EU when it comes to transferring credits from one higher education institution to another.